jeffreyleblanc/linux-knowledge/vnc--basic-connections.md

 Note that in this setup, each viewer is to the same vnc session.

+## Using an SSH Tunnel

-To use an ssh tunnel:
+To use an ssh tunnel, on the client machine run:

 ```
 $ ssh -L 5901:127.0.0.1:5901 -C -N -l <MY_USER> <SERVER_IP>
+#> Just leave this running while you are using it.
+#> Likely no output.
 ```

-and then you connect on localhost:5901
+The flags basically mean:

+    -L  specifies port forwarding rules
+    -C  compresses data
+    -l  specifies the login name on the remote machine -N  suppresses executing a remote command, used when forwarding ports

+Then you can connect at `localhost:5901` (for `remote-viewer` specifically `vnc://localhost:5901`).

-Note, you'll want diff local ports if multiple connections.
+Note, you'll want different local ports if multiple connections.

+## Misc Notes on Interacting in the Viewer

+I've noticed that if you have another graphical session (e.g. I've got swaywm running on same machine), I get errors if I'm trying to run firefox in both the physical and vnc sessions.

 ## Interacting with the VNC Session over SSH